How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

-Where to go in Panama City in 24 hours: A complete 1-day itinerary
+Our tips for where to go in Panama City in 24 hours

-Despite sprawling over the coastline, Panama City isn’t as large as it may first seem.
-For travellers launching their first Panama travel plan, the capital is the perfect starting point.
+Despite sprawling over the coastline, Panama City isn’t as big as it may first seem.
+If you’re launching your first Panama travel plan, I think the capital is the perfect starting point.

-Most of the top points of interest in Panama City are located within a relatively small radius.
-You’ll be able to scoot between them without much fuss.
+Most of my favorite points of interest in Panama City are located within a relatively small radius.
+On my two layovers here, I was always able to scoot between the city’s main tourist sites without much fuss.

 Panama City Skyline

-To maximize your first 24 hours in Panama City, I’d recommend travelling by taxi.
-The public transportation system in Panama City, unsurprisingly, isn’t at the same standard as in big European or Asian cities.
-It’s often crowded and less convenient than using taxis to get around.
+To make the most of your first 24 hours in Panama City, I recommend traveling by taxi.
+Unsurprisingly, I didn’t find the public transportation system in Panama City to be at the same standard as I’ve experienced in big European or Asian cities.
+In my (minimal) experience, it was often crowded and far less convenient than using taxis to get around.

-Like most of our one-day city itineraries, this Panama City itinerary hits as many of the main attractions as possible.
+Like most of our one-day city itineraries, I designed this Panama City itinerary to hit up as many of the main attractions as possible.
 Take it all in stride.
 If you feel you’re moving around too much, adjust as needed.
-Tailor the experience to your own personal travel preferences.
+I’d recommend tailoring the experience to your own personal travel preferences.

 See the remains of Panama Viejo

-The perfect place to start your day is Panama Viejo (also called Panama La Vieja).
-This site holds a lot of history.
+The perfect place to start our day is Panama Viejo (also called Panama La Vieja).
+Located in the city’s northeast, this site holds a lot of history.
 It’s where Panama City was originally founded.
-Today, Panama Viejo is a UNESCO World Heritage Site.
+Today, Panama Viejo is a UNESCO World Heritage Site, and I think it’s a must-see on any first-time visit to the Panamanian capital.

-Panama Viejo is home to what remains of the first European settlement on the Pacific Ocean.
-This city bloomed in the early 17th century.
+Panama Viejo encompasses what remains of the first European settlement on the Pacific Ocean.
+The city bloomed in the early 17th century.
 It thrived with homes, trading posts, and places of worship dotting the landscape.

 Panama Viejo

 Today, the remains of Panama Viejo are one of Panama City’s must-see attractions.
 The ruins tell fascinating stories of what might have been.
-This site is well-structured and labeled with large placards.
-They’re placed strategically to show you where to walk.
+Walking through the historical site, I found it well-structured and labeled with large placards, placed strategically to show you exactly where to walk.

-The highlight of Panama Viejo is the Catedral de Nuestra Señora de la Asunción.
+In my opinion, the highlight of Panama Viejo is the Catedral de Nuestra Señora de la Asunción.
 The ancient church still stands mostly intact.
-There’s also a museum here with relics and important artifacts of the city on display.
+There’s a museum here, full of fascinating relics and important artifacts, that I’d suggest checking out, too.

 Take a walk in Casco Viejo

-About a thirty-minute ride from Panama Viejo is Casco Viejo.
+About a 25-minute ride from Panama Viejo is Casco Viejo.
 Also called Casco Antiguo or San Felipe, the area is the historic old town where the survivors of Captain Morgan’s attack settled.
+If I only had time for one stop on an itinerary, this’d be it!

-Today, Casco Viejo is recognized as Panama City’s cultural and historical capital.
+Today, Casco Viejo is recognized as Panama City’s cultural and historical center.
 Like Panama Viejo, Casco Viejo is a UNESCO World Heritage Site.
-There’s plenty to see in this part of town as you stroll around.
+Strolling around this pretty part of town, I found plenty to see & do.

 Street Casco Viejo Panama City

-Casco Viejo is the most photogenic part of Panama City.
-The area is full of colonial homes and stately buildings.
-Many are adorned with pastel façades and flowers draped over wrought-iron balconies.
-Walk around the cobblestone streets, tucking into bars, hip boutiques, and hotels in Casco Viejo.
+Without a doubt, Casco Viejo is the most photogenic area I saw in Panama City.
+The area is full of colonial homes and stately buildings, many adorned with pastel façades and flowers draped over wrought-iron balconies.
+I loved walking around the cobblestone streets, tucking into trendy restaurants & bars, hip boutiques, and cool hotels.

-There’s also an abundance of restaurants and coffee shops in Casco Viejo.
-Stop for breakfast at any of the city’s coffeehouses.
-Dodó and Bajareque Coffee House are great choices.
+With all that walking, surely we’re getting hungry, no?
+There’s an abundance of great restaurants and coffee shops in Casco Viejo.
+Stop for breakfast at one of the many coffeehouses.

-Round out your visit to Casco Viejo by visiting one of Panama’s most impressive buildings, the Metropolitan Cathedral.
+Round out your visit to Casco Viejo by visiting one of Panama’s most impressive buildings, the Metropolitan Cathedral Basilica of Santa Maria the Ancient.

 Watch ships roll through the Panama Canal